-Read about our success in a marketing case study
+Read about our success in a marketing case studies

 Our hospitality industry success speaks for itself.
 Each marketing case study below showcases a resort that embraced our integrated marketing approach.

-The marketing case study tracks how the resorts were performing and trending before MP&A was retained and reports performance for several years after employing MP&A programs.
+The marketing case studies track how the resorts performed and trended before MP&A was retained and reports performance for several years after employing MP&A programs.